martial/ofxArtool5/README.md

 Installation
 ------------
-Copy to your openFrameworks/addons folder.
+Copy to your openFrameworks/addons folder and use to project generator.
+For some reason, you have to import you data files into your Resources folder for osx.

 Compatibility
 ------------